samueldantasoliveira/API-EXAMPLE/README.md

 > Status: Developing ⚠️
 ## Description:
-It is a Simple API with JavaScript, NodeJS, Sequelize and Express, where I did a CRUD of a Github account a CRUD of Followers between this accounts and a CRUD of Repositories
+It is a Simple API with JavaScript, NodeJS, Sequelize and Express, where I did a CRUD of a Github account a CRUD of Followers between this accounts, CRUD of Repositories and Stars

 ## The Account Model fields: